-This will allow NGOs, international organisations, national human rights institutes, and members of the public or citizen sector groups to see the big picture more easily and assist them in promoting change.
-It will also give governments an objective perspective on their own performance, highlighting areas of strength and weakness and pointing towards other countries they can use as guides for improvement.
-You can download a two page brief explaining the project.
+This data allows NGOs, international organisations, national human rights institutes, and members of the public or citizen sector groups to see the big picture more easily and assist them in promoting change.
+It also gives governments an objective perspective on their own performance, highlighting areas of strength and weakness.
+For in-depth information, please visit the HRMI website.

-Our aim is to produce a suite of metrics that become the global go-to measures of human rights.
+HRMI's aim is to produce a suite of metrics that become the global go-to measures of human rights.
 But this is not an end in itself.
-We expect HRMI data to be used for informed advocacy (in-country and international), development assistance, advice, education, and research.

 By enabling a more rigorous and evidence-based approach, HRMI’s vision is to help to deepen understanding of what works and what doesn’t, in order to facilitate more effective and collaborative solutions to complex global human rights challenges.
 More on HRMI's key activities and what it will produce is here.